Ahmed Kutucu: Club career

+İstanbul Başakşehir

 On 4 July 2021, Kutucu moved to Turkish club İstanbul Başakşehir.

+SV Sandhausen (loan)

 On 12 January 2022, Kutucu agreed to join 2.
 Bundesliga club SV Sandhausen on loan until the end of the season.
 On 28 June 2022, his loan was extended for a further year.

+Eyüpspor

+On 13 July 2023, Kutucu signed with TFF First League club Eyüpspor.

+Galatasaray

+On the January 23, 2025, Kutucu was purchased by Galatasaray in a bid to bolster their weakening attacking prowess.

 International career

 Kutucu was included in Turkey's squad for the 2017 FIFA U-17 World Cup in India.
 He made his debut on 6 October 2017 in the first group match, opening the scoring for Turkey with a header in the 18th minute against New Zealand, with the match finishing as a 1–1 draw.
 He played in Turkey's remaining two matches, where they were eliminated in the tournament's group stage.
 The following year, he was included in Turkey's squad for the 2018 UEFA European Under-19 Championship in Finland.
 He played all three matches for Turkey, with the team being eliminated in the group stage.